TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 rails s
 ```

 Open your browser, and head on over to `localhost:3000`.
 If you are greeted by the Rails splash page, then we did it!
-If you see an error, come to the [Discord](https://discord.gg/V75WSQG) community and get some help!
+If you see an error, come to [our Discord server](https://discord.gg/fbFCkYabZB) and get some help!

 ### Knowledge check